linode/apl-docs/docs/post-install.md

 When Otomi is installed without DNS and with an auto generated CA, add the CA to you keychain:

-1. In the left pane of the console, click on `download CA`
+1. In the left pane of the console, click on "Download CA"
 2. Add the CA to your keychain:

 ```